 3. RPI Voice Recognition For Home Automation And IOT

 Voice Recognition For Home Automation and IoT Having On Board RPi using AIY and it can recognize the voice.
 Now no need to connect your phone to any third-party app for controlling your home.
 Simply use RPi as a Smart Home device.

 This project is available at RPI Voice Recognition For Home Automation And IOT

 This smart touch panel project will turn out to be much cheaper than the panels available in the market.
 The panel can be used to control electrical appliances either through an Arduino-based touch switchboard or wirelessly through an Android app.

 This project is available at Smart Touch Panel For Home Automation

 This project can be used to control up to four industrial electrical appliances with the help of a joystick and an Arduino Nano board.

 This project is available at: Make This Joystick-Controlled Industrial Automation System

-What if you are out of your home (and/or in another country) and suddenly realise that you have forgotten to turn off the geyser, lights and other electrical appliances?
-This costly mistake can increase the electricity bill as well as put your and others lives in danger.
+What if you are out of your home (and/or in another country) and suddenly realize that you have forgotten to turn off the geyser, lights, and other electrical appliances?
+This costly mistake can increase the electricity bill as well as put your and others’ lives in danger.